Anti-$\mathcal{PT}$ Transformations And Complex Non-Hermitian $\mathcal{PT}$-Symmetric Superpartners: and Transformations

-Fig. (2) shows that the potentials $V_{1tr}$ and $V_{1ti}$ and also Fig. (3) illustrates that $V_{2tr}$ and $V_{2ti}$ satisfy these conditions (preserve $\mathcal{PT}$ symmetry).
+Fig. (1a) shows that the potentials $V_{1tr}$ and $V_{1ti}$ and also Fig. (1b) illustrates that $V_{2tr}$ and $V_{2ti}$ satisfy these conditions (preserve $\mathcal{PT}$ symmetry).
 These complex $\mathcal{PT}$-symmetric superpartners are isospectrum with infinite square-well (except ground states).
-Therefore, only the tangent wave functions $\psi^{(n)}_{0t}(kx)$, corresponding to the bound states.
+Therefore, only the tangent wave functions $\psi^{(n)}_{0t}$, corresponding to the bound states.
 If we shift the width of the well from the range $-\pi/2\leq L\leq \pi/2$ to the range $0\leq L\leq \pi$, we have to replace the tangent with the cotangent functions in order that invariance is preserved under the $\mathcal{PT}$ transformations.

-However, the superpotential $W_{1t}(x)$ have anti-symmetric features, in the sense that the real $W_{1tr}(x)$ and imaginary $W_{1ti}(x)$ terms of the superpotential are odd and even functions, respectively (see Fig. (1)).
-Therefore, we can conclude that a $\mathcal{PT}$-symmetric potential is produced by a $\mathcal{APT}$-symmetric superpotential,
+Nevertheless, the superpotential $W_{1t}$ have anti-symmetric features, in the sense that the real $W_{1tr}$ and imaginary $W_{1ti}$ terms of the superpotential are odd and even functions, respectively (see Fig. (1c)).
+Hence, it can be inferred that $\mathcal{PT}$-symmetric superpartners originate from an underlying $\mathcal{APT}$-symmetric superpotential,

+where ${\mathcal{PT},W_{1t}}=0$.
 This is due to the change in the sign of the first spatial derivative, under $\mathcal{APT}$ transformations.
-Moreover, to preserve the potential algebra in SUSY-QM formalism, it is necessary the $\mathcal{APT}$ conjugation be similar to the complex conjugation on this operator,
+Moreover, to preserve the potential algebra in SUSY-QM formalism, it is necessary the $\mathcal{APT}$-conjugation be similar to the Hermitian conjugation on this operator,

 The same argument also can be applied to integration.
 This is because each derivative or integration operation can exchange the odd and even properties of a function.
-Now, by examining the complex and $\mathcal{APT}$ conjugations on the ladder operators, we have,
+Now, by examining the Hermitian and $\mathcal{APT}$ conjugations on the ladder operators, we have,

-we see that the complex conjugation operator fails past section algebra because it changes the sign of superpotential imaginary term.
-Therefore, this mathematical operator is not longer applicable for a $\mathcal{PT}$-supersymmetric quantum theory.
+In contrast to $\mathcal{APT}$ conjugation, we see that the Hermitian conjugation operator fails potential algebra (used in Sec.
+III) because it changes the sign of the superpotential imaginary term.
+Therefore, this mathematical operator is not longer applicable for a $\mathcal{PT}$-SUSY-QM.